A little science and a whole lot of mom guilt.

 To summarize Louisa’s arguments against smoking:

-- Will make you beg for the sweet release of death
+- It will make you beg for the sweet release of death.

-- Will bring shame to your family who will rue the day you were born
+- It will bring shame to your family who will rue the day you were born.

 I have to say, there’s a lot right with that list.